matuteiglesias/journal/content/Dev/2023-02-22_Enhanced_ATE_visualization_with_dynamic_parameters.md

 **🕒 03:05–03:50**
 **🏷️ Labels**: Python, Data Visualization, ATE, Function Modification, Seaborn, Matplotlib
 **📂 Project**: Dev
-**⭐ Priority**: MEDIUM

 ### Session Goal
-The aim of this session was to enhance the visualization of the Average Treatment Effect (ATE) in [[Python]] by developing and refining functions that plot ATE lines on various types of plots, including box plots and scatter plots.
+The aim of this session was to enhance the [[visualization]] of the Average Treatment Effect (ATE) in [[Python]] by developing and refining functions that plot ATE lines on various types of plots, including box plots and scatter plots.

 ### Key Activities
 - Developed a [[Python]] function to define and plot ATE using seaborn, focusing on box plots to visualize treatment effects.
 - Created a scatterplot function that incorporates ATE lines, using regression coefficients and error bars to depict standard deviations.
-- Implemented the `add_ATE_line` function to add ATE lines to plots, with examples of integration into scatter plots.
+- Implemented the `add_ATE_line` function to add ATE lines to plots, with examples of [[integration]] into scatter plots.
-- Modified the `add_ATE_line` function to accept arrays for plotting multiple ATE lines and to dynamically sweep parameters, enhancing flexibility in visualization.
+- Modified the `add_ATE_line` function to accept arrays for plotting multiple ATE lines and to dynamically sweep parameters, enhancing flexibility in [[visualization]].
 - Updated the `add_ATE_line` function to include default parameters for more streamlined plotting of ATE values.

 ### Achievements